michaeltout/deprecated-react-native-verus-light-client/README.md

 `import VerusLightClient from 'react-native-verus-light-client';

 ## Installation on Android
-####Improtant: Do you have Rust installed?
+####Important: Do you have Rust installed?
 Without rust the library will not work

+####Important: Do you have the NDK installed?
+Check the version. the version should be : 20.0.5594570

 To install this on android, add this package to your package.JSON in dependancies. make sure that the version is at least: 417f646d73bf2434c1ff64a69569dd068af07502, this commit hash.